-Of particular note as the Subcommittee reviews the precipitating events of our findings and recommendations presented today, the STO was also provided \$1.2 million in funding in the same budget via Proviso 117.18619.
-That funding could be drawn down upon development of an implementation plan for the monies in coordination with DOA and, once approved by the Joint Bond Review Committee (JBRC), could be utilized to comply with the forensic accounting review as needed.
-The state budget containing these resources was ratified by the General Assembly on On January 6, 2025, 20the STO submitted a two-paragraph letter to JBRC June 26, 2024. requesting \$450,000 for software for financial reporting, audit, and risk and for licensing costs and training on the security software, which was not a request made in compliance with the parameters of the proviso.
-JBRC staff requested additional information for the Committee to use in approval but eventually STO simply asked that the item be removed from the agenda.21 Later, Treasurer Loftis would cite this \$1.2 million funding as having been appropriated to the office when questioned about the use of a crisis communications consultant during the pendency of the accounting review.22 By way of clarification, the funds were not appropriated, nor were they drawn down by the STO for their intended purposes.
+utilized to comply with the forensic accounting review as needed.
+The state budget containing these resources was ratified by the General Assembly on June 26, 2024.
+On January 6, 2025,the STO submitted a two-paragraph letter to JBRC requesting \$450,000 for software for financial reporting, audit, and risk and for licensing costs and training on the security software, which was not a request made in compliance with JBRC staff requested additional the parameters of the proviso. information for the Committee to use in approval but eventually STO simply asked that the item be removed from the agenda.
+Later, Treasurer Loftis would cite this \$1.2 million funding as having been appropriated to the office when questioned about the use of a crisis communications consultant during the pendency of the accounting review.
+By way of clarification, the funds were not appropriated. nor were they drawn down by the STO for their intended purposes.
 The request came after the forensic accounting review had already been completed.
 Those funds were later redirected, following the release of the AlixPartners Report.